Irish Air Corps: World War II (The Emergency)

-Post-war
+The Cold War

-After the war, the Hurricanes were replaced by Supermarine Seafires and a few two-seat Spitfire trainers.
-Avro Anson light transports were operated as communications aircraft between 1946 and retirement in 1962.
-The Percival Provost was introduced in the mid-1950s as the Air Corps initial training aircraft.
+After the Emergency, the Hurricanes were replaced by Supermarine Seafires and a few two-seat Spitfire trainers.

-The de Havilland Dove became the Corps' transport aircraft.
-The jet age arrived on 30 June 1956 when the Corps took delivery of de Havilland Vampire T.55 trainers.
-In November 1963 the Air Corps took delivery of its first helicopters, SA.316B Alouette IIIs, of which seven remained in service until 2007.
-During their operational lifetime, 3,300 people were assisted by the Alouette helicopters in their Search and Rescue and air ambulance roles.
+The jet age arrived on 30 July 1956 when the Corps took delivery of three de Havilland Vampire T.55 trainers, followed by three more in 1960 who served as advanced trainers and fighters.

+The Vampires were replaced by six Fouga CM.170 Magister jet trainers that were purchased secondhand from the French Air Force and delivered from 1975 to 1976.
+The Magisters were used for jet training, by the Light Strike Squadron and for aerobatics by the Silver Swallows display team that was formed in 1986.
+The Magisters were occasionally used to escort VIP aircraft.
+The Magister could be equipped with two 7.62mm machine guns in the nose and fourteen 68mm rockets on its underwing hardpoints.

+De Havilland Chipmunk T.20s were introduced in the 1950s and used as basic flight trainers until 1976.
+Hunting Percival Provost T.51 and T.53s were also introduced in the 1950s as advanced flight trainers, serving until 1976.

 During the mid-sixties and early seventies, the Corps played a part in expanding Ireland's film industry.
 Pilots and engineering staff participated in a 1965 box office success, The Blue Max.
 The fleet of World War I replicas, owned by ex-RCAF fighter pilot Lynn Garrison's "Blue Max Aviation", was based at Casement Aerodrome in Baldonnel – before being moved to Weston Aerodrome at Leixlip.
 Here the Corps continued its involvement, providing aircrew and engineering staff to support films such as Darling Lili, Von Richthofen and Brown, Zeppelin and a number of television commercials.
 Lynn Garrison was also responsible for coordinating the first demonstration of the Marchetti SF-260 Warrior at Baldonnel.
-As a result of this presentation, the Corps acquired a number of Warriors.